Trinity Episcopal Church (McArthur, Ohio)

-Trinity Episcopal Church is a parish of the Episcopal Church in McArthur, Ohio, United States.
+Trinity Episcopal Church is a parish of the Episcopal Church's Diocese of Southern Ohio in McArthur, Ohio, United States.
 The parish worships in a historic church located at the intersection of Sugar and High Streets; built in the nineteenth century, it has been designated a historic site.

+In 2023, the church reported five members.
+No membership statistics were reported in 2024 national parochial reports.
+Plate and pledge financial support reported by the church in 2023 was $7,945.
+Average Sunday Attendance (ASA) reported in 2024 was five persons.
+This was a relative decrease on ASA of 35 in 2017.

 Construction

 Trinity Episcopal Church was built in 1882 on land formerly owned by Andrew Wolf, whose donation included an adjacent house for use as a rectory.
 The parish employed local contractor Oscar W. Gilman to design the building and to arrange for its construction.
 Seven years after the church was finished, Gilman was again hired by the church to add the bell tower.

 Architecture

 Among the hallmarks of Gilman's design are a steep gabled roof, an apse, and buttresses.
 The church is a fine example of the Late Gothic Revival style of architecture, due to elements such as its lancet windows of stained glass.
 The walls are built of handmade bricks that rest upon a foundation of hand-cut sandstone blocks; both the sandstone and the clay for the bricks were obtained locally.